HLTech/mockiavelli/README.md

 # Mocketeer

-Mocketeer is HTTP request mocking library for [Puppeteer](http://pptr.dev/).
+Mocketeer is HTTP request mocking library for [Puppeteer](http://pptr.dev/) and [Playwright](https://github.com/microsoft/playwright/).
 It was created to enable effective testing of Single Page Apps in isolation and independently from API services.

 ## Main features